openghg/openghg/doc/source/development/fn_devel.rst

 Calling from OpenGHG
 --------------------

-Now we've got our functions setup and deployed to Fn we can call them from within OpenGHG.
-To do this please see the functions section of the documentation.
+For information on how we've setup calling functions from OpenGHG please see the :doc:`fn_usage` section of the documentation.